mcgillblackhole/mcgillblackhole.github.io/theory.md

   </script>
 </head>
 <body>
-  <p style="text-align:justify">The three-body problem is famous for being a chaotic system without analytical solution.
+  <p style="text-align:justify">The three-body problem is famous for being a chaotic system without analytical solution in newtonian physics.
+Even more dificult is the three-body problem in General Relativity, because even the two-body system is intratable for arbitrary masses of the couple.
 A simple example of three-body systems is
   the description of the Earth-Sun-Jupiter orbits.
-Usually in this type of situation, physicists ignore the mass of the Earth, since both
+When it is possible, physicists usually ignore the least massive body (Earth, in this example), since both
   Jupiter and the Sun are more massive.
 Another three-body system that is usually approximated to a two body system is the Alpha Centauri star system.
   The system is composed of Alpha Centauri A, B and C. However, Alpha Centauri C (also known as Proxima Centauri) mass is only 0.122 solar masses
   (denoted by \(M_\odot\) ), while the masses of Alpha Centauri A and B are 1.1 \(M_\odot\) and 0.907 \(M_\odot\), respectively.
 Furthermore, Proxima Centauri